 A caregiver who takes care of a child occasionally or for a period of time may not have any parental responsibilities over the child but they should still safeguard the child’s health, well-being and development.
 The caregiver should also protect the child from maltreatment, abuse, neglect, filth, discrimination, exploitation and any other physical, emotional or mental harm.

-Adoptive parents have the same responsibilities as the natural parents: care, contact, maintenance and guardianship.
+Adoptive parents have the same responsibilities as natural parents: care, contact, maintenance and guardianship.

-Parental rights & responsibilities of unmarried fathers (refers to Chapter 3, Section 21 of the Children’s Act)
+Parental rights and responsibilities of unmarried fathers (refers to Chapter 3, Section 21 of the Children’s Act)